TMCTG/GCP-KMS-ETH-Private-Key-Import-Sign-Tx/README.md

 There is some set up required before using this script.
 Head over to GCP KMS and run through this list of prerequisites. https://cloud.google.com/kms

-## Prerequisites of using this script:
+## Prerequisites to running this script:

 ### 1. Create a Google Cloud Platform project.